aubreymoore/OpenCamera-for-CRB-surveys/README.md

 Recording sessions can be started and paused by pressing the large blue circle on the Open Camera screen.
 I recommended copying the contents of the ```/DCIM/crb``` folder to a local computer soon after completing a recording session.
-After successfully copying the data, the ```crb``` folder should be deleted from the smartphone.
+After successfully copying the data, I recommend that you delete the ```crb``` folder from the smartphone.
-This folder will be automatically recreated when Open Camera is started for the next session.
+This folder will be automatically recreated the next time you start when Open Camera.